delta-onera/segnet_pytorch/README.md

 ## The code
 For now it is composed of a minimal script to set up a SegNet.
+We also provide a complete train/test sample to perform kind of detections (this code may be moved to another place in the future).

 ## License
 This software is distributed under GPL license.